Can I Get My Car License Disqualification Revoked?

 Drivers sentenced to 2 drink driving offences in 5 years must pass the Driver Knowledge Test before being again licensed to drive.

-How Long Will It Take To Get My Demerit Points Back?
+How Long Will It Take To Get My Demerit Points Back in 2025?

 The Act states, demerit points are subject to deletion 3 years post the date of the offence for which the points are accrued.